Op dinsdag 31 oktober host het WO=MEN ledenplatform het

 Count Me In!, WO=MEN, Hivos, 18.30 - 21.30h (followed by a feminist silent disco!), hosted at Grey Space in the Middle.

-After the quiz the feminist silent disco will hit it off with music from around the world - because as Emma Goldman said: "If I can't dance, I don't want to be part of your revolution".
+After the quiz the feminist silent disco hit it off with music from around the world - because as Emma Goldman said: "If I can't dance, I don't want to be part of your revolution".

 --